harness/developer-hub/docs/platform/role-based-access-control/provision-users-and-groups-with-one-login-scim.md

 :::caution

-With the OneLogin SCIM integration, don't change provisioned users email addresses in OneLogin.
+With the OneLogin SCIM integration, don't change provisioned users' email addresses in OneLogin.
 Once a user is provisioned in Harness, the user's email address *must remain the same*.
 If you change the email address in OneLogin and then try to remove the user from Harness, the removal will fail.

 :::